The Sun Also Rises: The Authorized Edition (Paperback)

-The quintessential novel of the Lost Generation, The Sun Also Rises is one of Ernest Hemingway’s masterpieces and a classic example of his spare but powerful writing style.
+Originally published in 1926, The Sun Also Rises is Ernest Hemingway’s first novel and a classic example of his spare but powerful writing style.

 A poignant look at the disillusionment and angst of the post-World War I generation, the novel introduces two of Hemingway’s most unforgettable characters: Jake Barnes and Lady Brett Ashley.
 The story follows the flamboyant Brett and the hapless Jake as they journey from the wild nightlife of 1920s Paris to the brutal bullfighting rings of Spain with a motley group of expatriates.
-First published in 1926, The Sun Also Rises helped establish Hemingway as one of the greatest writers of the twentieth century.
+In his first great literary masterpiece, Hemingway portrays an age of moral bankruptcy, spiritual dissolution, unrealized love, and vanishing illusions.

 About the Author

 Ernest Hemingway did more to change the style of English prose than any other writer of his time.
 Publication of The Sun Also Rises and A Farewell to Arms immediately established Hemingway as one of the greatest literary lights of the twentieth century.
 His classic novel The Old Man and the Sea won the Pulitzer Prize in 1953.
 Hemingway was awarded the Nobel Prize for Literature in 1954.
 His life and accomplishments are explored in-depth in the PBS documentary film from Ken Burns and Lynn Novick, Hemingway.
 Known for his larger-than-life personality and his passions for bullfighting, fishing, and big-game hunting, he died in Ketchum, Idaho on July 2, 1961.

 “An absorbing, beautifully and tenderly absurd, heartbreaking narrative... a truly gripping story… magnificent.”